jonnopon/ProtoGL/LDPlan.md

 ###Requirements Left:
     - Overall
-        - How 2 Neon?
+        - ~~How 2 Neon?~~
+            - Not achieved with bloom as is necessary, out of scope for ld
+            - chose arcadey colours from a neon palette
-        - Nicer UI
+        - ~~Nicer UI~~
         - ~~Shapes stuff for defining geometry + basic shapes~~
-            - Pentagon
             - Hexagon?
             - Circle?
         - ~~Ability to grow and shrink shapes from an arbitrary centre point...would scaling work?~~